RV Solar Series: Quit wasting electricity. Turn it off, make it better. Measure to know where it goes. Change your location.

-On average, when we are not in bed, we use 13 amps per hour in the summer and 18 amps per hour in the winter (assumes refrigerator, LED lights, computer, TV and in the winter heat).
+On average, when we are not in bed, we use 13 amps per hour in the summer and 18 amps per hour in the winter (assuming refrigerator, LED lights, computer, TV, and in the winter heat).
 When in bed, we use 6- 8 amps per hour.

 If you do the math we were looking at around 250-300 per day.